 Applications will be judged based on:

-Each grantee will be awarded up to $7,500.
-The application committee will accept applications that exceed the $7,500 grant limit, and grant recipients will be responsible for the additional cost.
+Each grantee will be awarded up to $9,000.
+The application committee will accept applications that exceed the $9,000 grant limit, and grant recipients will be responsible for the additional cost.
 The application committee will not assess financial need.
-Proposals with budgets below or above $7,500 are not more or less likely to succeed, so long as they are well-researched and feasible.
+Proposals with budgets below or above $9,000 are not more or less likely to succeed, so long as they are well-researched and feasible.
+Please note that successful grantees are not necessarily guaranteed $9,000, and actual grant award amount may vary.

 Students are strongly encouraged to contact Mr. Chase Young (freemangrant@olemiss.edu) to express their desire to apply and discuss the process.